deekshithareddygoli/Responsive-Landing-Page/README.md

-# Web-Development-Projects
+# Web-Development-Project
-Hotel Landing Page
+Hotel Landing Page using HTML, CSS and JavaScript